T. O. Morrow: After 52

-Morrow appeared in #2 of the new Metal Men miniseries, with his own group of robots, called the "Death Metal Men".
-He's later revealed to be an artificial intelligence living in an android replica of Morrow, while the Death Metal Men were atomic transmutations of the Metal Men themselves.
-Yet the real Morrow also has a hand in the series as Will Magnus' best teacher, who unsuccessfully attempted to have him accept a grant to research robots (Which would have benefited Morrow as well).
+Morrow appeared in #2 of the Metal Men miniseries, with his own group of robots, called the "Death Metal Men".
+He is later revealed to be an artificial intelligence living in an android replica of Morrow, while the Death Metal Men were atomic transmutations of the Metal Men themselves.
+Yet the real Morrow also has a hand in the series as Will Magnus' best teacher, who unsuccessfully attempted to have him accept a grant to research robots.
 He was later visited by a future version of Magnus, who gave him a ring for his past self to change the past.
 Morrow used his time traveling gear to aid Magnus, but then reveals he intends to kick him out of the timestream after defeating the monstrous Nameless.
 He is defeated and is erased from history.

-On the cover of Justice League of America (vol. 2) #13, it shows him as a member of the latest incarnation of the Injustice League.
+On the cover of Justice League of America (vol. 2) #13, Morrow appears as a member of the Injustice League.
 As a member of Libra's Secret Society of Super Villains, he conceives of an idea on how to create a monster strong enough to kill a member of the Justice League.
-The team uses his idea to create the new villain Genocide.
+The team uses his idea to create the villain Genocide.
 After it is created, he strongly tries to have the team destroy it due to Genocide's high level of instability.
-After his pleas are ignored and Wonder Woman destroys the Society's base Dr. Morrow offers to help the Amazon stop Genocide.
+After his pleas are ignored and Wonder Woman destroys the Society's base, Morrow offers to help the Amazon stop Genocide.
 He reveals that he is of Polish ancestry and wants no part in anything called genocide.

 The New 52

-In The New 52 (the 2011 reboot of the DC Comics universe), T. O. Morrow is reimaged as a S.T.A.R.
-Labs scientist works under Silas Stone and supervises Sarah Charles.
-Under orders from Silas Stone, Morrow saves the life of Victor Stone by turning him into Cyborg.
+In 2011, "The New 52" rebooted the DC universe.
+T. O. Morrow is reimagined as a scientist working at S.T.A.R.
+Labs under Silas Stone.
+Under orders from Silas, Morrow saves the life of Victor Stone by turning him into Cyborg.

-During the "Forever Evil" storyline, Dr. Thomas Morrow was seen at S.T.A.R.
+During the "Forever Evil" storyline, Morrow is seen at S.T.A.R.
 Labs' Detroit branch following the Crime Syndicate's invasion.
-Dr. Silas Stone and Dr. Thomas Morrow have been working hard since the power went out.
-They know that the Red Room (S.T.A.R.
-Labs' high-security vault which contains the most advanced technology in the world) and they need to protect it from the Crime Syndicate who they are sure are going to strike.
+He and Silas attempt to protect the Red Room, a high-security vault, from the Crime Syndicate, who they are sure are going to strike.
 They have built an energy weapon.
-When explosions strike the door, Dr. Thomas Morrow and Dr. Silas Stone are prepared to fire only for them to see Batman, Catwoman, and a critically injured Cyborg.
-When the scientists ask where the rest of the Justice League is.
-Batman merely states that "they didn't make it".
+When explosions strike the door, Morrow and Silas are prepared to fire, only for them to see Batman, Catwoman, and a critically injured Cyborg.
+When the scientists ask where the rest of the Justice League is, Batman merely states that "they didn't make it".